 $ apk info | wc -l 86

-3. List installed packages in Debian, Ubuntu using apt command
+3. Find installed packages using apt command in Debian, Ubuntu

 Apt provides a high-level command line interface for the package management system in Debian, Ubuntu and other Debian-based systems.